Krutsch/hydro-js/README.md

 ## Roadmap

-• Add GitHub Actions for Publishing
+• Add GitHub Actions for Publishing<br>
 • Snowpack Starter Project with Prerendering<br>
 • Add Broadcast channel or alike to sync updates over multiple tabs<br>
 • Experiment with Code in Worker<br>
 • Experiment if the above code can be replaced by wasm<br>
-• Refactor some code parts, once WeakRef is supported in Safari
+• Refactor some code parts, once WeakRef is supported in Safari<br>